 Top Reasons for VFD Failure and Tips to Identify and Prevent Costly Problems:

 - Clean regularly – everything.
-And have a solid maintenance schedule so it doesn’t get overlooked.
+And have a solid maintenance schedule so cleaning doesn’t get overlooked.
 You can regularly spray air through the heat sink and fan, and compressed air in the VFD.
 Avoid spraying contaminated plant air by using a dedicated air supply that is non-static generating (you don’t want to add electro static discharge problems.)

 - Use the correct VFD for your plant environment.
 Some have side vents for cooling airflow but these can be more prone to dust contamination.
 Others drives are in a sealed, dust-free housing.